bishal-codes/my-notes/node_js/NodeJS.md

 - Node.js is not suitable for CPU-intensive applications!
 - Node.js is not suitable for data-intensive real-time applications!
 - Node.js is not suitable for complex applications!

+Q. What is V8?

+- fastest JavaScript Engine that converts JavaScript Code into the machine code.

+Q. What is Event Loop?

+- heart of NodeJS.
+- executes all the callback tasks in a single thread and moves heavy ones into thread pool.

+Q. What is Thread Pool?

+- executes task that were moved by Event Loop.
+- doesn't block abd easier tasks are continuosly performed.

 Q. What is the difference between Node js and Express js?